 Today marks Flagstaff pizzeria Pizzicletta's one year anniversary.
 In honor of the occasion we have an update from the man behind it all, Caleb Schiff.
 Here he discusses the highs and lows of operation throughout year one, as well as the future outlook for his dream business come reality.

-Entries tagged with 'Building a pIzzeria'
+'Building a pIzzeria' on Serious Eats

 Caleb Schiff documented his transition from pizza enthusiast to owner and operator of Pizzicletta in the Slice series Building a Pizzeria.
 In the series, we got to follow along as Caleb transformed his dream into a reality, and in doing so, demonstrated the passion, dedication, and work that goes into such an endeavor.
 It's always great to get updates from Caleb, and this week we have a very well done short film by a local college student, with Caleb as its focus.